SturdyFool10/SturdyEngine3/Engine/Core/Renderer/OpenGL(Legacy)/README.md

 - No support for ray tracing
 - No support for mesh shaders
-- No support for Multithreading
+- No support for Multithreading(beyond just a render thread)
 - No support for async compute
 - No support for async transfer